-Enter the cost of all utilities paid for the rental property.
-Ordinary and necessary telephone calls related to rental activities or royalty income may be included.
 However, the base rate (including taxes and other charges) for telephone service for the first telephone line into a residence is a personal expense and is not deductible.

 CAUTION: Certain utilities, which are not subject to sales and use tax when purchased exclusively for residential use, become subject to sales and use tax when used for a commercial purpose.
 Commercial purpose includes rental property owned by an individual and held out for rent by another individual or business.
 Exceptions include properties with separate metering for rental units and common areas where the common area utilities are included as used for commercial purposes and the rental unit property is residential rental property where the utilities are paid for by the tenants.
-If the utilities expense includes electricity, natural gas, fuel oil, and/or kerosene and the property is not listed as commercial property with the utility company or as a commercial entity with the fuel oil or kerosene supplier, use tax is also due on the related expense amounts for these utility expenses on Line 25 of the PA-40, Personal Income Tax Return, or on Line 19 of the PA-41, Fiduciary Income Tax Return.
+If the utilities expense includes electricity, natural gas, fuel oil, and/or kerosene and the property is not listed as commercial property with the utility company or as a commercial entity with the fuel oil or kerosene supplier, use tax is also due on the related expense amounts for these utility expenses.
+The use tax on these utilities should be paid via a PA-1, Use Tax Return, or if you are required to file a sales tax return, as part of that return.
+If you have a regular recurring use tax liability on utilities, you should register for a use tax account using the Online PA-100 at www.pa100.state.pa.us.